We are still working to obtain content for your car, however the video above is believed to have similar characteristics as your car.

 If you are having problems with the transmission in your CRX, such as clunky shifting or hesitation, check the fluid level first - it is amazing how many drivers pay thousands of dollars for transmission work when a half quart of transmission fluid would have fixed the problem.

-Odd electrical problems that come out of nowhere can often signify a blown engine fuse - check and change yours here!1995 Honda Civic EX 1.6L 4 Cyl.
+Burnt out brake lights increase your chance of getting rear ended - check and change yours today1995 Honda Civic EX 1.6L 4 Cyl.
 Coupe (2 Door)